microsoft/onnxruntime-inference-examples/c_sharp/Snpe_EP/vgg16_image_classification/README.md

 4. Run the sample
-    Copy files below to folder which has image_classification.exe onnxruntime.dll -- from Onnxruntime build folder
+    Copy files below to folder which has image_classification.exe

+    onnxruntime.dll -- from Onnxruntime build folder

-    SNPE.dll and other dll if exist -- from $SNPE_ROOT/lib
+    SNPE.dll -- from $SNPE_ROOT/lib/aarch64-windows-vc19

-    *.so -- from $SNPE_ROOT/lib/lib, this is required for DSP inference kitten.raw -- from $SNPE_ROOT/models/VGG/data/cropped
+    libsnpe_dsp_v68_domains_v3_skel.so -- from $SNPE_ROOT/lib/dsp, this is required for DSP inference

+    kitten.raw -- from $SNPE_ROOT/models/VGG/data/cropped

     synset.txt -- from $SNPE_ROOT/models/VGG/data

     Run